-There are different ratings for canine hips: Excellent, Good and Fair are all "normal" ratings.
-The next is a borderline hip rating, followed by three degrees of dysplasia: Mild, Moderate and Severe.
-We only breed dogs within the Excellent, Good and Fair ratings.
+There are different ratings for canine hips: Excellent, Good, and Fair are all "normal" ratings.
+The next is a borderline hip rating, followed by three degrees of dysplasia: Mild, Moderate, and Severe.
+We only breed dogs within the Excellent, Good, and Fair ratings.

 We x-ray the hip and elbow joints of all our breeding dogs to check for abnormalities, whether by injury or genetics.
 However; that does not mean that we only breed the perfect dogs together.
 As the diseases of hip dysplasia are elbow dysplasia are influenced by a number of genes and environmental factors, it is not an exact science.
-It is always best to breed "perfect" quality dogs together, who have excellent hip joints, normal elbows, flawless eyes and no health issues of any other type; however, in the real world, keeping to the excellent categories would serve only to irreversibly diminish the gene pool.
-Further, the quality of joints of the siblings, parents, aunts and uncles of the dog in question can be as important as those of the dog itself.
+It is always best to breed "perfect" quality dogs together, who have excellent hip joints, normal elbows, flawless eyes, and no health issues of any other type; however, in the real world, keeping to the excellent categories would serve only to irreversibly diminish the gene pool.
+Further, the quality of joints of the siblings, parents, aunts, and uncles of the dog in question can be as important as those of the dog itself.

 The statistics published by the OFA (Orthopedic Foundation for Animals) show that breeding two dogs with "Good" hips together would produce 10% dysplastic offspring.
 Breeding two dogs with "Fair" hips produces 20% dysplastic offspring while breeding a dog with "Excellent" hips to a dog with "Fair" hips produces 10% dysplastic pups as well.
 However, very few of these dogs will ever limp, or show any clinical signs of dysplasia until their senior years, if at all.
-Regardless, by the time any canine reaches the age of 8-10 years, many signs of ageing can be present.
+Regardless, by the time any canine reaches the age of 8-10 years, many signs of aging can be present.